-WORLD LANGUAGES DEPARTMENT Course Descriptions 2020-2021 Two credits of high school language are required for graduation; three or four credits are highly recommended.
+WORLD LANGUAGES DEPARTMENT

+All student are required to take a minimum of two credits of high school world language; three or four credits are highly recommended.

 After the second year of a language, students must have a minimum final average of A (93) to move from CP1 to Honors.
 To remain in an Honors level course, students must maintain at least a C+ (77) average.